agentmark-ai/agentmark/README.md

 ### 3. Node.js

-Run PromptDX directly in your Node.js environment.
+Run AgentMark directly in your Node.js environment.
 Below is a sample implementation:

 ```tsx node
 import { runInference, ModelPluginRegistry, load } from "@puzzlet/promptdx";